Import

 -

-Port 2049 to the inbound and outbound NFS Security Groups created automatically by SageMaker in step 2 (the security group names contain the Studio Classic domain ID).
+Port 2049 to the inbound and outbound NFS Security Groups created automatically by SageMaker AI in step 2 (the security group names contain the Studio Classic domain ID).

 -